marco262/my_wiki/data/sandpoint/gm_notes/notebook.md

 * Note to self: Add fire theming to this campaign
 * Drop info about the origin of Malfeshnekor as they explore Thistletop
 * _Everyone_ is dour and on-edge after the fire
+* Have Aldern send a paper bird to the party, thanking them

 Silly notes: